cabloy/zova/zova-docs/guide/vue/refs.md

 }
 ```

-### 2. onControllerRef
+### 2. controllerRef

-Then listen to the `onControllerRef` event of the child component to obtain the ref value of the `controller bean` instance:
+Then set the `controllerRef` prop of the child component to obtain the ref value of the `controller bean` instance:

 ```typescript
 import Card from '../../component/card/index.vue';